Hack The Box

 sudo /usr/bin/mosh-server new

-- The daloRADIUS panel accepted default credentials.
+Default credentials — the daloRADIUS panel accepted the shipped

 Tools Used